Florida Diminished Value Claims

 McHale v.
 Farm Bureau Mutual Insurance Co., 409 So.2d 238 (Fla.
 1982)

-The Florida Supreme Court held that when an insurer elects to repair a damaged vehicle, the vehicle must be restored to substantially the same condition, function, and value it had prior to the loss.
-If repairs fail to restore the vehicle’s pre loss value, the remaining diminution in value is a compensable element of damages.
+The Florida Supreme Court held that when an insurer elects to repair a damaged vehicle, it must be restored to substantially the same condition, function, and value it had before the loss — and if repairs fall short of that, the remaining diminution in value is a compensable element of damages.

 Siegle v.
 Progressive Consumers Insurance Co., 819 So.2d 732 (Fla.
 2002)

-The Florida Supreme Court reaffirmed that the measure of property damage includes any reduction in a vehicle’s value after repairs are completed.
-The court confirmed that a vehicle owner has not been fully indemnified unless the vehicle is restored without any remaining loss in value.
+The Florida Supreme Court reaffirmed that the measure of property damage includes any reduction in a vehicle's value after repairs, confirming that an owner isn't fully indemnified unless the vehicle is restored without any remaining loss in value.

 Below are answers to common questions about Florida diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.